soyN3sh/react-intermidiate-challenges/challenge-3/README.md

 - When the user is authenticated, enters on archive page and there are not archive notes yet, then the app should shows the message "You don't have archived notes".
 - When the user is authenticated, enters on notes page, have at least one note, and clicks on archive note, then the app should move the note selected to the archives page and should not be longer displayed on notes page.

+### Notes

+In order to complete some AC, you will need to use persist data.

+We recommend you to use **Local Storage** for that.

 ## Score

 - Authentication validations for access to private routes: `10`.
-- Authentication via Email/Password: `10`.
+- Authentication via Email/Password (without real backend service): `10`.
 - Navigation routing through different views: `10`.
 - Create new note with text and color: `10`.
 - Update a current note with text and color: `10`.